unswexplains/unswexplains.github.io/cbc58f51bf33/content.md

 # A correlation

 You also happen to be interested in the northern lights (Aurora Borealis), and you've noticed something curious: the demand for muffins seems to be related to how active the northern lights are in the preceding two days.
-You discovered this by rating the demand for muffins on each day for the last two weeks, on a scale from 0 to 10, and rating the activity of the northern lights in the preceding two days, also on a scale from 0 to 10, and plotting them together in a scatter plot.
-Here's what you got (there are 14 points, one for each day of the last two weeks):
+You discovered this by rating the demand for muffins on each day for the past two weeks, on a scale from 0 to 10, and rating the activity of the northern lights in the preceding two days, also on a scale from 0 to 10, and plotting them together in a scatter plot.
+Here's what you got (there are 14 points, one for each day of the past two weeks):

 <div id="points"></div>
 <script>